lt-asset/resym/README.md

 @article{xie2024resym,
-  title={ReSym: Harnessing LLMs to Recover Variable and Data Structure Symbols from Stripped Binaries}, author={Xie, Danning and Zhang, Zhuo and Jiang, Nan and Xu, Xiangzhe and Tan, Lin and Zhang, Xiangyu}, year={2024}
+  title={ReSym: Harnessing LLMs to Recover Variable and Data Structure Symbols from Stripped Binaries}, author={Xie, Danning and Zhang, Zhuo and Jiang, Nan and Xu, Xiangzhe and Tan, Lin and Zhang, Xiangyu}, booktitle={Proceedings of the 2024 ACM SIGSAC Conference on Computer and Communications Security}, year={2024}
 }
 ```